 Although he did not understand the process, he agreed to try.
 After some deep breathing exercises, Gregg closed his eyes.
 As he did, I began to ask specific questions for his cellular body to answer.
-I did not ask his intellect or conscious mind to answer.
-I firmly addressed his body.
-This is how the inquiry went.
+I did not ask him to answer from intellect or conscious mind, but rather, allow the body to answer.
+Firmly addressing his body, the inquiry went as follows.

 Question: What emotions reside within the stomach?
 His body answered: Fear and guilt.
 I next asked, "If this is the truth, we ask that the stomach show us the very first memory that was stored 'within it' regarding fear, guilt, and food.

 Without further provocation Gregg began to twitch, moan and churn in his seat, acting as if a bomb were going off inside of his body.
 With open mouth, no noise or breath inhaled nor released, he was mentally transported back to Vietnam where he and his platoon were starving.
 (He experienced it as if he were reliving the entire event.)
 He and one other officer agreed to venture out into the bomb trenches to forage for food for everyone.
-His sobs became more relentless, I sat patiently, as he watched the memories play out in his minds eye, paying close attention to how his energetic body ebbed and flowed; ultimately breaking through the veil that cast shadows upon his life.
-Moments later, he caught his breath, enough to relay the filmstrip-like memory.
+His sobs became more relentless, I sat patiently, as he watched the memories play out in his minds eye.
+Moments later, he caught his breath, enough to relay the entire filmstrip-like memory.